Efficient Background Modeling Based on Sparse Representation and Outlier Iterative Removal: Foreground region detection

 where $\lambda_{a}$ and $\lambda_{b}$ are two positive parameters, that penalize $O_{ij}=1$ and $|O_{ij}-O_{xy}|=1$, respectively.

-Obviously, if we just minimize the energy of foreground region $\Omega$, it will converge to an empty set, i.e. $O=0$.
-In the foreground detecting process, we also tend to allocate the major information of the background subtraction into the foreground part.
-So an important component of the objective function is $\mathcal{P}_{\overline{\Omega}}(\mathbf{F}_{I_{k}})$.
-Besides, the non-zero elements outside the foreground region should also be minimized.
-Then we get the following model:
+Clearly, if we simply minimize the energy of the foreground region $\Omega$, it will converge to an empty set, i.e., $O=0$.
+To avoid this, an important component of the objective function is $\mathcal{P}_{\overline{\Omega}}(\mathbf{F}_{I_{k}})$.
+In addition, the non-zero elements outside the foreground region should also be minimized.
+Thus, we have the following foreground detection model: